-At Manor, we recognise that our children are the leaders of the future and therefore provide a range of opportunities for children to develop their leadership skills.
-Pupil voice is valued and promoted – each academic year, pupils are given a platform to express the views of their school to help shape its development.
+At Stratford Manor, we recognise that our children are the leaders of the future and therefore provide a range of opportunities for children to develop their leadership skills.
+Children’s voice is valued and promoted – each academic year, our children are given a platform to express the views of their school to help shape its development.
 We encourage all of our pupils to embrace the wide range of opportunities available to them – and always seek to find new ways that we can further empower our pupils.
-This enables our pupils to develop as individuals, as a community and grow the school as a whole.
+This enables our children to develop as individuals, as a community and grow the school as a whole.

-For some of our pupil leadership positions, pupils are elected by their peers through a democratic process.
+We have developed a range of leadership opportunties for our children.
+For some of our leadership positions, children are elected by their peers through a democratic process.
 Others require children to apply for posts often requiring a written letter of application, giving a presentation and going through an interview process.

 Head Boy and Head Girl

 The Head Boy and Head Girl role was introduced in 2018.
 The children are selected by the school’s Senior Leadership Team following consultation with teaching staff.

 History of Head Boy and Head Girl

 2020-21: Halima and Tiyanno | Deputies: Georgie and Eloisa